jonnonz1/nz-statute-book/acts/public/2022/plant-variety-rights-act-2022.md

 ## Schedule 1 — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to this Act as enacted

 ### 1 Grants applied for or made before commencement of this clause
 (1) This clause is for the purpose of determining the rights, interests, entitlements, immunities, powers, functions, or duties of any person in relation to a plant variety to which this clause applies.
 (2) This clause applies to a plant variety if—